KostiantynFrolov/freely_given/README.md

 * [Setup](#setup)

 ## General info
-This is my Portfolio Lab application, designed to serve as a platform connecting generous individuals with reputable organizations through the donation of unneeded items.
+This is my Portfolio Lab application, designed to facilitate donations of items to trusted foundations, non-governmental organizations, and local collection initiatives.
-Its purpose is to simplify the process of giving, enabling anyone to easily support causes they care deeply about.

 ## Technologies
 Project is created with: